Flower Mound High School: Academic Decathlon

-Academic Decathlon

-Academic Decathlon is offered as a course at FMHS, though enrollment in the course is not a prerequisite for team selection.
+Academic Decathlon is offered as a course at FMHS, and enrollment in the course is generally necessary for team selection.
 The FMHS Academic Decathlon team advanced to the state competition for the first time in 2007.
-Ranked 26th based upon regional scores, the team improved to 10th at the state competition held in Katy, Texas.
-In January 2008, the team placed third at the Region IX competition and became ranked 12th statewide going into the Texas State finals, where it placed 11.
+Ranked 26th based on regional scores, the team improved to 10th at the state competition held in Katy, Texas.
+In January 2008, the team placed third at the Region IX competition and ranked 12th statewide going into the Texas State finals, placing 11th.
 Academic Decathlon also made state in the 2009–2010 competition, finishing 24th.
-In the 2011-2012 competition, the team went to state and was ranked 13th in Texas.
+In the 2011-2012 competition, the team went to state and ranked 13th in Texas.

 Band

-The Flower Mound Band is the largest student organization at Flower Mound High school, with 374 members.
-There are four concert bands that meet during the school day.
+The Flower Mound Band is the largest student organization at Flower Mound High School, with 432 members as of 2025.
+There are five concert bands that meet during the school day.
 Each band is team-taught, with multiple directors assisting throughout each rehearsal.
 There are multiple opportunities for participation in other individual and ensemble performances including All-Region/All-State, Solo & Ensemble, jazz band, musical pit orchestra, as well as a Flower Mound Concerto Competition and Flower Mound Ensemble Competition.

 All students in LISD participate in marching band as part of the district curriculum.
-There are two marching bands at Flower Mound High School: the Competition Band, and the Jaguar Band.
+There are 2 marching bands at Flower Mound High School: the Competition Band and the Jaguar Band.
 The Jaguar Band is a non-varsity marching band designed to help those still developing their musical and marching skills.
 Students in the Jaguar Band combine with the Competition Band to perform at every football game.
-Members of the Competition Band are selected through an adjudication process and compete at both local, UIL, and Bands of America events.
-In 2014, the Competition Band was a Texas State Marching Band and Bands of America Grand Nationals Finalist.
-In 2015, the Competition Band was named champion of both the BOA Arlington Regional and San Antonio Super Regional.
-In 2016, the Competition Band was named champion of the BOA Plano Regional, the San Antonio Super Regional, and the UIL State Marching Contest.
+Members of the Competition Band are selected through an adjudication process and compete at both local, UIL and Bands of America events.
+The Competition Band has been a BOA Grand Nationals Finalist in 2014, 2017, and 2021, and has been the Champion at the San Antonio Super Regional in 2015, 2016, 2018 and 2024.
+At the UIL State Marching Contest, the Competition Band has been a finalist since 2014 and earned the Gold Medal in 2016, Silver Medal in 2018, Bronze Medal in 2020 and Bronze Medal in 2024.

 Math Club

 The Flower Mound High School Math Club participates in several state and national competitions, including the AMC and AIME tests, the Trig-Star competition, UIL Mathematics, UIL Number Sense, UIL Calculator, the Best of Texas competition, TMSCA tests, and the UT Arlington Calculus Bowl.

-The Math Club annually sponsors the AMC and AIME tests and invites many of the school's students to participate.
+The Math Club sponsors the AMC and AIME tests annually and invites many of the school's students to participate.
 In 2006 and 2007, the school achieved the AMC 12 Merit Roll.
 The Trig-Star competition, a nationally held trigonometry competition sponsored by the Texas Society of Professional Surveyors and the National Society of Professional Surveyors, is also open to the student body and by invitation.
 In 2007, one student won the state competition and placed fifth nationally, the highest Texas finish in years.
-Attending the UT Arlington Calculus Bowl for the first time, a five-person team from FMHS captured first place from three-time champion the Oakridge School.
+Attending the UT Arlington Calculus Bowl for the first time, a five-person team from FMHS won first place.